Constructive dismissal: Last straw

 The last straw does not have to be similar to the earlier string of events or even unreasonable or blameworthy – it need only be related to the obligation of trust and confidence and enough that when added to the earlier events the totality is a repudiation.

 Notice period

 Although the employer's breach must be serious enough to entitle the employee to resign without notice, the employee is entitled to give notice if they prefer, so that they could enjoy the benefit of wages during the notice period.

 To prevent the employer alleging that the resignation was caused by a job offer, the employee should resign first and then seek a new job during the notice period.

 During the notice period, the employer could make the employee redundant or summarily dismiss them, if it has the grounds to do so fairly.
 Otherwise, the reason for termination will be resignation and not dismissal, since the employee cannot serve a counternotice.

+Spanish law

+Disguised dismissal (despido encubierto) in Spanish labour law is a mechanism through which employers indirectly force employees to resign, thereby evading legal responsibilities.
+Article 50 of the Workers' Statute provides a legal remedy for employees, allowing them to terminate their contract with the right to compensation.

+Definition

+Disguised dismissal, as defined by the Diccionario Panhispánico del Español Jurídico, refers to an employer's covert act designed to compel a worker to terminate their employment voluntarily.
+This tactic is often used to avoid paying indemnities and legal benefits.
+The employer creates conditions so intolerable that the worker feels forced to dissolve the labor contract.

+Legal framework

+In Spain, disguised dismissal is addressed under Article 50 of the Workers' Statute.
+This article allows an employee to request termination of the employment relationship due to serious breaches by the employer.
+When justified, the employee is entitled to compensation equivalent to that of unfair dismissal and unemployment benefits, provided they have paid the requisite contributions.
+The specified causes for invoking Article 50 include: